oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 Configuration Merging
 =====================

 All configurations merge in the boot bundles order.
-There are two step of merging process: overriding and extending.
+There are two steps of merging process: overriding and extending.

 **Overriding**

-On this step application collect all configurations of each actions with same name and merge they to one configuration.
+On this step application collects all configurations of all actions with the same name and merge their to one configuration.
 Merging uses simple rules:
  * if node value is scalar - value will be replaced
- * if node value is array - this array will be complemented by values from second configuration
+ * if node value is array - this array will be complemented by values from the second configuration
  * if array node `replace` is exist on the same level and it contain original node name - value will be replaced

 After first step application knows about all actions and have only one configuration for each action.

 **Extending**
-On this step application collect configurations for all actions which contain `extends`.
+On this step application collects configurations for all actions which contain `extends`.
 Then main action configuration, which specified in `extends`, copied and merged with configuration of original action.
 Merging use same way, which use `overriding` step (first and second rules).

 Defining an Action
 ==================